 What is confident body language?

 Confident body language is typically expansive body language.
-While people who are nervous or uncertain frequently try to make themselves smaller, while confident people effectively and happily take up space.
-This can be seen in the posture of confident people; instead of having curved shoulders and downcast eyes, a confident person will likely have a straight back, with shoulders rolled back, and eyes directed ahead.
-Confident people are also typically quick to lean into others for introductions and greetings, and may be more likely to be able to stand still or rest than people who are more insecure, nervous, or uncertain.
+While people who are nervous or uncertain tend to make themselves smaller, confident people are more likely to take up space.
+This can be seen in the posture of confident people; rather than curved shoulders and downcast eyes, a confident person will likely have a straight back, shoulders rolled back, and eyes directed ahead.
+Confident people are also typically quick to lean into others for introductions and greetings and may be more likely to stand still than people who are more insecure, nervous, or uncertain.

 What does body language tell you?

-Body language can provide a window into someone’s emotional state, their degree of comfort or familiarity with someone, and their overall mood and temperament.
-Body language is also used to calculate confidence; confident body language is often associated with an “open” stance, while insecure or unsure body language is often associated with being hunched or closed off.
-Although people often talk about the virtues of conversation in communication, body language has a significant hand in communication overall, and signals and metaphorical wires are often crossed in the absence of body language, such as when texting or talking on the phone.
+Body language is an extremely important part of communication; although verbal communication is often our focus when it comes to “communication,” nonverbal communication can tell us a lot about our subconscious.
+In fact, body language can provide a window into someone’s emotional state, their degree of comfort or familiarity with someone, and their overall mood and temperament.
+Body language is also used to calculate confidence.
+For example, confident body language is often associated with an “open” stance, while insecure or unsure body language is often associated with being hunched or closed off.

 What are the 7 types of nonverbal communication?